ziadasem/Customize-Linux-Image/CH02 all about toolchains/Toolchain/README.md

 ```

 ## 4. Anatomy of a toolchain
-in this section we will discover the generated files in the toolchain, the generated files in `x-tools/arm-cortex_a8-linux-gnueabihf/` or `x-tools/arm-unknown-linux-gnueabi/` in case of toolchain for beaglebone black or Qemu.
+in this section, we will discover the generated files in the toolchain, the generated files in `x-tools/arm-cortex_a8-linux-gnueabihf/` or `x-tools/arm-unknown-linux-gnueabi/` in the case of the toolchain for beaglebone black or Qemu.

 ### 4.1 Test the generated toolchain